cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 It is also sometimes necessary to bind the output to some ephemeral value that
 multiple parties need to agree on.
-We call this input the "binder string".
+This input is called the "binder string".

 # Prio3 {#prio3}